mauricedb/jsnation-react-hooks/README.md

 ### Part 3: Using the more advanced hooks

+- Using useDebugValue() to display additional information in the React DevTools
+- Memoize values using useMemo() for better preformance and pure components
+- Replace useState() with useReducer() for more complex state management
+- Using the useRef() hook to get a reference to DOM objects or child components
+- Use the useRef() hook to maintain arbitrary state between renders of a component

-### Part 4: Concurrent React
+### ~~Part 4: Concurrent React~~

-- Use lazy() to automatically bundle split and lazy load parts of your application
+- ~~Use lazy() to automatically bundle split and lazy load parts of your application~~
-- Add strict mode to ensure your React components will work with concurrent React
+- ~~Add strict mode to ensure your React components will work with concurrent React~~
-- Use concurrent rendering with ReactDOM
+- ~~Use concurrent rendering with ReactDOM~~
-- Leverage React cache to make async loading of data even easier
+- ~~Leverage React cache to make async loading of data even easier~~

 ## Objectives